Jessinra/IF4092-Contextual-Caption/Dataset/Flickr8k/README.md

-#Flickr8k dataset
+# Flickr8k dataset

-Extract Flickr-8k dataset here.
+Download and extract Flickr-8k dataset here.

 You can download the data from [here](https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/)